David Koch Dies; Conservative Billionaire Helped Reshape U.S. Politics

 "Twenty-seven years ago, David was diagnosed with advanced prostate cancer and given a grim prognosis of a few years to live.
 David liked to say that a combination of brilliant doctors, state-of-the-art medications and his own stubbornness kept the cancer at bay.
 We can all be grateful that it did, because he was able to touch so many more lives as a result," Charles Koch wrote.

-No precise cause was given for David Koch's death, which took place at the age of 79.
+No precise cause was given for David Koch's death.
+He was 79.

-David Koch helped his brother Charles build Koch Industries into a behemoth that incorporates brands such as Georgia Pacific plywood and Lycra fabric.
+David Koch helped his brother Charles build Koch Industries into a behemoth that incorporates brands such as Georgia Pacific plywood.
 The company is one of the biggest ethanol producers in the country.
-Its Codura cloth is used to make military uniforms and equipment.
+Its Cordura cloth is used to make military uniforms and equipment.

-The two brothers also created the Koch political network, famous and infamous for its secret funding and fiercely negative advertising — which often aimed at former President Barack Obama and other Democrats.
+The two brothers also created the Koch political network, famous and infamous for its secret funding and fiercely negative advertising — which often aimed at President Barack Obama and other Democrats.

-Their group, Americans For Prosperity, was funded with Koch brothers money as well as contributions from other rich donors they recruited.
-And although David denied giving money to Tea Party candidates, in 2010 the brothers' efforts helped elect 63 Republicans to Congress.
+Their group, Americans For Prosperity, was funded with Koch brothers' money as well as contributions from other rich donors they recruited.
+And although David denied giving money to Tea Party candidates, in 2010, the brothers' efforts helped Republicans win a net gain of 63 seats in the House.

 The Koch network also had groups aimed at veterans, women, seniors and Latinos.
-Ostensibly non-political, the groups exploited a lack of transparency under U.S. law, weak enforcement by the IRS and openings created by Supreme Court decisions.
+Ostensibly nonpolitical, the groups exploited a lack of transparency under U.S. law, weak enforcement by the IRS and openings created by Supreme Court decisions.

 The system was part of what was called a stream of "dark money" by its critics, so called because it could be unclear who was bankrolling which causes.

-For as much energy as the Koch network expended against Democrats since the turn of the 21st century, the brothers did not support President Trump in 2016, leading to fissures within the conservative donor world.
+For as much energy as the Koch network expended against Democrats since the turn of the 21st century, the brothers did not support Donald Trump in 2016, leading to fissures within the conservative donor world.

 Trump responded by slamming what he called the "globalist" Koch brothers and vowing to pursue the tariffs and immigration crackdowns they opposed.